-Over the next two to three semesters, you’ll complete more core courses in Bible, a modern language, mathematics, health and well-being, and global histories, rounding out the Foundations Courses and preparing for more in-depth work in both the Core Curriculum and your major.
+Over the next two to three semesters, you’ll complete more core requirements such as courses in Bible, a modern language, mathematics, health and well-being, and global histories, rounding out the Foundations Courses and preparing for more in-depth work in both the Core Curriculum and your major.

 Part two of the Core Curriculum is the Explorations Courses.
-Covering subject area requirements, like the life sciences, physical sciences, culture and society, Christian life and thought, art and aesthetic interpretation, and ethical reasoning, you’ll get to choose from a wide range of classes, some of which may also meet requirements in your major.
+Covering subject area requirements such as the life sciences, physical sciences, culture and society, Christian life and thought, aesthetic interpretation and the arts, and ethical reasoning, you’ll get to choose from a wide range of classes, some of which may also meet requirements in your major.
 These classes all represent knowledge in specific disciplines, with strong emphasis on how you can use them in the context of your own life.
 For example, you may choose to take World Music in Cultural Perspective, in which you’ll analyze cultural and historical developments of major world regions through music.

 Our Core Curriculum is also designed to help you be a better communicator, both in speech and writing.
 In any career you choose, writing clearly and doing effective research are valuable skills.
 All of your Core Curriculum courses will include writing components, but you’ll also be required to take two courses in the context of your major—one writing intensive and one research intensive—to specifically address these skills.

-As you complete your major requirements and prepare to graduate, you’ll also be thinking about how to apply what you’ve been learning to whatever comes next, whether that’s a job, graduate or professional school, or another great adventure.
+In your third year, as you begin completing your major requirements and move closer to graduation, you’ll also be thinking about how to apply what you’ve been learning to whatever comes next, whether that’s a job, graduate or professional school, or another great adventure.
 The Core Curriculum includes Keystone requirements to help you integrate learning from your major, Core Curriculum courses, and other electives as you get ready for your next step.

 Keystone Seminar: Making a Life of Service